Revolution of 1719: Aftermath

 After surrendering the government to Nicholson, Moore served as Speaker of the Commons House of Assembly until his death in 1724.

-Royal rule effectively ended in South Carolina on March 26, 1776, when the colony unilaterally declared itself a republic and elected John Rutledge as the first President of South Carolina.
-The following July it ratified the United States Declaration of Independence.
+Royal rule effectively ended in South Carolina on March 26, 1776, when the governor, Lord William Campbell, was evacuated from the colony by the Royal Navy owing to increasing unrest in Charleston on the eve of the American Revolution.
+Control of the colony was then assumed by the revolutionary Committee of Safety.
+The following July, South Carolina ratified the United States Declaration of Independence.

-The governor of the neighboring North Carolina would continue to be appointed by the Lords Proprietor until 1729.